astropenguin/xarray-units/README.md

 ### Numeric operations considering units

-xarray-units performs numerical operations considering units when the accessor is attached to the DataArray on the left side of the operator:
+xarray-units performs numerical operations considering units when the `units` accessor is attached to the DataArray on the left side of the operator:

 ```python
 da_m = xr.DataArray([1000, 2000, 3000]).units.set("m")